bhauman/figwheel-main/docs/quick_start.md

         └── cruel_world.cljs
 ```

-Take note that we are declaring a namespace `hello.cruel-world` and
+Take note that in the file we are declaring a namespace
-that the path to our file mirrors this namespace and it is rooted in
+`hello.cruel-world` and that the path to our file mirrors this
-the `src` directory which is on the classpath.
-This is what will allow
+namespace and it is rooted in the `src` directory which is on the
+classpath.
+This is what will allow the ClojureScript compiler to find
-the REPL to find and compile our code.
+and compile our code.

 > **TIP**: an extremely common mistake is to forget to use replace
-> hyphens `-` with underscores `_` when creating a namespace path for
+> hyphens `-` with underscores `_` when creating a namespace file path
-> a source file.
+> for a source file.

 Now that we have created the file with the `hello.cruel-world`
 namespace let's require it into our running REPL.